Axelph237/Vega-Sector/- pages/Rules/Character Creation/Creating a Character.md

 | Swimming        | With great strides you outperform all others when it comes to aquatic mobility.                                                                                         |
 | Tracking        | Your keen eye allows you to track down hidden creatures.
 You have also grow aware of details that might lead you to creatures you are tracking.                         |
 ### Animal Handling
 *Action:* Roll to soothe, feed, ride, or train wild animals.
-A failed roll causes the animal to negatively react to the attempt.
 > [!column|3] *Rank Examples*
 >> [!skill|clean] Beginner
 >>